 in quator quartis, unum quorum appendatur…super furcha quae fiat in medio dictarum duarum colomnarum, alterum quartum suspendatur ad unam de Mestre, in loco solito, tertium quartum suspendatur super furchis post sanctum Georgium, et quartum suspendatur ultra sancta Martam ad viam qua itur PaduamArchivio di Stato, Senato, Misti, reg.
 8, c.106r.

-The last three places are in the lagoon, along the main canals leading to and from the city, in the direction of Mestre, or Chioggia and the sea, and of Fusina and Padova.
+The last three places are in the lagoon, along the main canals leading to and from the city.
+One is in the direction of Mestre; another on the canal from Chioggia and the sea; and the last towards Fusina and Padova.
 These places still exists, but there are no traces of the wooden gallows that once adorned the lagoon.

-There is no mention of the mysterious hooks at San Canciano, and it is not a very likely place to expose decomposing body parts, as it runs completely counter to everything we know about how the ancient Venetians reasoned about public health and well being.
+There is no mention of the mysterious hooks at San Canciano.
+It is not a very likely place to expose decomposing body parts, as it runs completely counter to everything we know about how the ancient Venetians reasoned about public health and well being.

 What were the hooks for, then?